-- (1) Except where it is otherwise by law provided, the area of jurisdiction of a court shall be the district or sub-district for which such court is established. - (2) Where in any district a sub-district has been created the court of the district shall have no jurisdiction in the sub-district.
+- (1) Except where it is otherwise by law provided, the area of jurisdiction of a court shall be the district, subdistrict or area for which such court is established. - (2) A court established for a district shall have no jurisdiction in a subdistrict or in an area referred to in section 2 (h). - (3) Nothing in subsection (2) shall affect proceedings pending in the court of a district at the time of the creation of a subsdistrict or an area referred to in section 2(h).